-Did you know: Landfill and waste services account for 30% of the commercial sector’s GHG emissions?
+Did you know: Landfill and waste services are leading contributors to GHG emissions?

 Waste is the next BIG frontier in fighting carbon emissions, but many property managers and building owners are missing this significant opportunity to reduce their building’s carbon footprint by focusing solely on energy use, and ignoring waste-related GHG (greenhouse gas) emissions.

-- REPORTING: Currently, over 8000 companies disclose their carbon footprint data to the Carbon Disclosure Project.
-More businesses will begin reporting as their customers, investors and the public demand accountability.
+Currently, over 8000 companies disclose their carbon footprint data to the Carbon Disclosure Project, and reports are that most Wall Street research will soon include an ESG (Environmental, Social and Governance) score.
+Around the word, the pandemic has accelerated the demand for accountability.
 By including your waste-emissions data, you will have a fuller picture of your efforts, and you will be leading the way.

 How is GHG from waste calculated?